Minnesota Weather: Walz Authorizes National Guard To Provide Emergency Services Amid Blizzard

 - US Highway 71 in Park Rapids (since reopened)

-Also, the State Patrol says that Highway 12 is completely blocked with vehicles, and is closed between Murdock and Benson.
+Also, the State Patrol says that Highway 12 was completely blocked with vehicles, and was closed between Murdock and Benson.
 Troopers were working to rescue people from the vehicles.

 RT @MSPPIO_NW: SW MN: Hwy12 is completely blocked with vehicles – law enforcement is currently rescuing occupants from those vehicle.
 Hwy12 Benson to Murdock is closed.
 More info https://t.co/WKvFJYYd6T This pic is Hwy12 near De Graff – zero visibility pic.twitter.com/B0HfTC4UM8